+In this program, you’ll be riding along with pilot Keith Smith.
 Keith also starred in our Real World IFR program, so we brought him back and gave him a new set of flying challenges—this time in the VFR world.

 Keith flys his Lancair 360 extensively on business (mostly IFR).
 To keep things real, we placed Keith in a Cessna 172 for these VFR challenges.
 Keith is not an instructor, which further enhances the real-world feel of these videos.

 In addition to being a highly experienced Flight Instructor (with certifications for single- and multi-engine airplanes and seaplanes), Jeff is a nationally recognized aviation writer.
 His work has appeared in AOPA Pilot, Flight Training, AVweb and many other outlets.
 He was the former editor of IFR magazine and the co-editor of Aviation Consumer.
-His books include FSX for Real World Pilots(co-authoredwith Kevin Lane-Cummings), which is still a top seller on simulator-based training eight years after its publication.
+His books include FSX for Real World Pilots(co-authored with Kevin Lane-Cummings), which is still a top seller on simulator-based training eight years after its publication.
 Jeff was also the creator of the original pilot transition program for Cirrus Aircraft.

 Above all, Jeff teaches with a healthy balance of humor and realism, which you will appreciate when you watch the Real World VFR videos.

-- You’re drawn to new flying experiences
+You’re drawn to new flying experiences and challenges

-- You feel rusty on flying skills or ATC communication
+You feel rusty on flying skills or ATC communication

-- You fly regularly, but appreciate new ideas and techniques
+You fly regularly, but appreciate new ideas and techniques

 You’re a student pilot trying to understand how it all works

 Real World VFR is delivered in a series of ten recorded end-to-end flights, spanning a wide variety of airports and terrain.
 These flights were designed to be challenging, yet accessible to a proficient private pilot.
 They don’t require superhuman skill, just more preparation, and thought.

-Each flight starts with a thorough briefing, then you follow pilot Keith Smith (bio below) through the flights in real time as he tackles unusual takeoffs, approaches, landings, airports, airspace and navigation that could challenge any pilot flying VFR.
+Each flight starts with a thorough briefing, then you follow Keith and Jeff through the flights in real-time as they tackle unusual takeoffs, approaches, landings, airports, airspace and navigation that could challenge any pilot flying VFR.
+Each flight is followed by a thorough debrief.

 As you fly along, Keith talks you through each task and procedure as he completes it.
 You hear all of his ATC interactions so you’ll know the proper phraseology to use.
-There are no shortcuts—you follow most flights in real time from engine start to engine shutdown.
-Each flight is followed by a thorough debrief.
+There are no shortcuts—you follow most flights in real-time from engine start to engine shutdown.

 The flights span tiny fields to international airports.